Brain-boosting foods for productivity: 10 foods that actually work

 4. Leafy greens for cognitive decline prevention and focus

-Leafy greens are rich in vitamin K, lutein, folate, and beta-carotene – nutrients shown to slow cognitive decline.
-Researchers at Rush University led by Martha Morris studied 960 older adults over five years and found that those eating the most leafy greens (at least one serving daily) showed cognitive aging equivalent to being 11 years younger than those eating the least [4].
+Leafy greens are rich in vitamin K, lutein, folate, and beta-carotene, nutrients associated with slower cognitive decline.
+Researchers at Rush University led by Martha Morris studied 960 older adults over nearly five years and found that those eating the most leafy greens (around 1.3 servings daily, the highest quintile) showed cognitive aging equivalent to being 11 years younger than those eating the least [4].

 But here’s what matters for younger readers: the protective nutrients – vitamin K, lutein, folate, and beta-carotene – are relevant across age groups.
 These compounds address mechanisms like neuroinflammation and oxidative stress that begin well before old age.